saradfrz/cyber-tinker/documentation/install_airflow_8gbPC_wsl.md

 CREATE DATABASE airflow_db;
 CREATE USER airflow WITH PASSWORD 'radioactive';
 GRANT ALL PRIVILEGES ON DATABASE airflow_db TO airflow;
-GRANT ALL ON SCHEMA public TO airflow;
+GRANT ALL PRIVILEGES ON SCHEMA public TO airflow;
 ```

 20. Grant permissions to airflow user connections <br>